 Section 3.0.5.2.3.4 (Military Expended Materials) in the 2015 MITT Final EIS/OEIS described military expended materials.
 Table 3.0-14 shows the number of non-explosive practice munitions analyzed in the 2015 MITT Final EIS/OEIS and the number proposed in this SEIS/OEIS.
 Other military expended materials are listed in Table 3.0-15, explosive munitions in Table 3.0-16, and targets in Table 3.0-17.
+Since the 2015 MITT Final EIS/OEIS, the Navy has improved its ability to track expended items, which are now reflected in the following tables.
+If the newly listed items were used but not counted in the 2015 Final EIS/OEIS, that cell will include a note stating those items were not previously calculated.

-Table 3.0-14: Annual Number of Non-Explosive Practice Munitions Expended At Sea in theStudy Area
+Table 3.0-14: Annual Number of Non-Explosive Practice Munitions Expended At Sea in the Study Area